 - Thin the lining of the uterus (endometrium) so as to inhibit implantation.

-The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent a “fertilized egg” (which is actually a newly formed human being) from implanting in the uterine wall.
+The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent the embryonic human being from implanting in the uterine wall.

 Therefore, if a woman ingests hormonal contraception after fertilization has taken place, the third mode of action can occur.
-The lining of the uterus can be altered causing the woman’s body to reject the living human embryo, making implantation impossible and the child will die.
-This result is called a chemical abortion; therefore hormonal contraception has an abortifacient nature.
+The lining of the uterus can be altered causing the woman’s body to reject the living human embryo, making implantation impossible, and the child will die.
+This result is called a chemical abortion.